On Passover, we commemorate the exodus from Egyptian slavery. The following is a brief summary:

 Joseph's contribution to Egyptian society was forgotten after his death, and the new Pharaoh, feeling threatened by the demographic success of the Israelites, enslaved them with cruel and bitter labor.

-Alerted to a prophecy that the Israelites would be led to freedom by a boy yet to be born, Pharaoh ordered all newborn Jewish boys cast into the Nile.
+According to the Midrash, Pharaoh was alerted to a prophecy that the Israelites would be led to freedom by a boy yet to be born, so he ordered all newborn Jewish boys cast into the Nile.
 Yocheved set her newborn son (Moses) adrift in the Nile in a basket, where he was found by Pharaoh's daughter, who adopted him.

 Years later, Moses came upon an Egyptian beating an Israelite.
 Outraged, Moses slew the Egyptian and then fled Egypt fearing that his action had been discovered.
 He took refuge in Midian with Jethro and married Jethro's daughter, Tziporah.
 While shepherding Jethro's sheep, Moses came upon a burning bush that was not being consumed by the fire and from which he heard God's voice instructing him to go back and lead the Israelites out of Egypt.

 Pharaoh changed his mind and chased the Israelites, who were eventually trapped between the Egyptian army and the Sea of Reeds.
 But the Sea miraculously split and they crossed safely while the Egyptians drowned in the returning waters.
-Only Pharaoh survived.
+According to the Midrash, only Pharaoh survived.

 The Israelites then continued their journey to Mount Sinai, where they received the Torah.